Week 16 Fantasy football rankings, playoff lineup picks, start-sit advice from proven model

 SportsLine's model reveals its Week 16 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 There's a notion that players turn up their level of play when under the bright lights of a primetime game, which is something you could apply to your Week 16 Fantasy football strategy.
-The likes of Jayden Reed, Caleb Williams, Rhamondre Stevenson, Brock Purdy and Alec Pierce may have initially been on the bubble for your Week 16 Fantasy football lineups, but them playing on primetime may add extra appeal this week.
+The likes of Matthew Golden, DJ Moore, Rhamondre Stevenson, Jauan Jennings and Alec Pierce may have initially been on the bubble for your Week 16 Fantasy football lineups, but them playing on primetime may add extra appeal this week.
 Seeing how we're in the midst of the 2025 Fantasy football playoffs, any extra insight could be useful when making Fantasy start/sit decisions.

 Bryce Young doesn't have a primetime game, but he does have a divisional matchup versus Tampa.
 Young has looked like a Heisman-winning, No. 1 overall pick versus the Bucs with 250.5 passing yards, four total touchdowns and no turnovers over his last two versus Tampa Bay.
 So, in addition to looking at players in primetime games, some helpful Week 16 Fantasy football advice would be to also notice how players have performed previously versus upcoming opponents.
 Before making your Week 16 Fantasy football picks, be sure to check out the Week 16 Fantasy football rankings from the proven computer model at SportsLine.